TP4458/search-functions/README.md

 ## Description

-This node application displays the search time of a number in an array when using different search functions.
-It was build to compare search times for linear, and binary search using recursive and iterative methods.
+This node application displays the time it takes a function to search for a number in an array.
+It was build to compare times for linear and binary searches using recursive and iterative methods.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)